pd-externals/tipoftheday-plugin/README.md

 # Updating the Tips database
-In order to get the lastest and greatest tips, click on the "Check for updated tips" link.
+In order to get the latest and greatest tips, click on the "Check for updated tips" link.

 #### TODO